 The Indian Air Force’s (IAF) Sukhoi Su-30MKI jet fighter has successfully test-fired a BrahMos-A supersonic cruise missile for the first time over the Bay of Bengal on Nov.
 22.

-The missile was gravity dropped from the Su-30 from fuselage, and the two stage missile’s engine fired up and straightway propelled towards the intended target at the sea in Bay of Bengal at around 280 km range.
+The missile was gravity dropped from the Su-30 from fuselage, and the two-stage missile’s engine fired up and straightway propelled towards the intended target at the sea in the Bay of Bengal at around 280 km range.

 The aircraft, that launched the missile, took off from an Air Force Base in West Bengal.
 Another Su-30MKI has tracked the missile from launch to the target hit.

 The missile test was witnessed by Dr. Sudhir Mishra, DG (BrahMos) & CEO & MD, BrahMos Aerospace along with senior IAF officials, scientists, and officials from Defence Research and Development Organisation (DRDO) as well as BrahMos Aerospace.

 The successful maiden test firing of Brahmos Air Launched Cruise Missile (ALCM) from Su-30MKI will significantly bolster the IAF’s air combat operations capability from stand-off ranges.

 Brahmos ALCM weighing 2.5 ton is the heaviest weapon to be deployed on India’s Su-30 fighter aircraft modified by HAL to carry weapons.

 Brahmos, the world-class weapon with a multi-platform, multi-mission role is now capable of being launched from land, sea, and air, completing the tactical cruise missile triad for India.